SamyZog/e-shop-demo/README.md

 <h2>E-shop demo</h2>

-This is a SPA built on top of the [Fake Store API](https://fakestoreapi.com/) using [Create React App](https://github.com/facebook/create-react-app).
+This is a single page e-shop built on top of the [Fake Store API](https://fakestoreapi.com/) using [Create React App](https://github.com/facebook/create-react-app).

+The e-shop is not a full fledged store, this demo focuses on typical cart and favorites components.

 <h2 id="demo">Demo</h2>